dnnvmane/nre-fuel-element-concept/README.md

 This repository contains a conceptual design for a fuel element (TVER) intended for a solid-core Nuclear Rocket Engine (NRE).
 The project outlines a complete architecture to enable efficient heat transfer from nuclear fission to a liquid hydrogen (LH₂) propellant — a critical step toward fast and efficient interplanetary travel.

-Hi everyone 👋.
-I'm 17 ☺️ and decided to dive deep into **engineering** 👨‍🏭 by tackling a real challenge: designing a **functional fuel element** (at least conceptually 😉).
+Hi everyone. 👋 I'm 17 ☺️ and decided to dive deep into **engineering** 👨‍🏭 by tackling a real challenge: designing a **functional fuel element** (at least conceptually 😉).
 This element is intended for a solid-core NRE engine 🚀, where the core challenge is transferring heat from **nuclear fuel directly to the LH₂ propellant.**

 To better understand the context of this project 🧠, I recommend familiarizing yourself 🔬 with a few key topics:
 1.  **The physics of UO₂ and nuclear fission reactions.** ☢️